 Each semester, the Rev. Michael C. McFarland, S.J.
 Center for Religion, Ethics and Culture plans and co-sponsors lectures and conferences that address current issues and meet the timely needs of faculty and students.
-In addition, events are planned to fulfill ongoing funded programs.
-Many lectures are recorded for podcast and available here.
+In addition, events are planned to fulfill ongoing funded programs that support our Center's mission.

 Deitchman Family Lectures on Religion and Modernity

 This series explores the place of religious and spiritual life in a world that is sometimes at odds with faith, other times in search of it, and always at work reshaping it.